vuejs/docs/src/guide/reusability/custom-directives.md

   - `dir`: the directive definition object.

 - `vnode`: the underlying VNode representing the bound element.
-- `prevNode`: the VNode representing the bound element from the previous render.
+- `prevVnode`: the VNode representing the bound element from the previous render.
 Only available in the `beforeUpdate` and `updated` hooks.

 As an example, consider the following directive usage: